• Skip to primary navigation

 3. May use shredded Swiss cheese in place of the sliced Swiss cheese.

-4. Recipe may be easily doubled.
+4. The recipe may be easily doubled.

-5. I always weigh the dough, and divide the total weight by the number of rolls that I’m making.
+5. I always weigh the dough and divide the total weight by the number of rolls that I'm making.
 This dough weighed 27.27 ounces.
 Because I wanted 24 rolls, I made each piece 1.13 ounces!

 Nutrition